 The Christian life isn't easy.
 Serving God through faithful obedience to Jesus won't equal health, wealth, and happiness in the earthly sense.
-In fact, Jesus promised that when we truly identify ourselves with Him, we'll experience persecution (see John 15:20).
+In fact, Jesus promised that when we truly identify ourselves with Him, we'll experience persecution (John 15:20).
 James knew it.
 The early church knew it.
 It's still true today.

-Prayerfully reflect on this question: Am I willing to identify with and live for Jesus, boldly serving Him as my Master, no matter what?
+Prayerfully reflect on this question: Am I willing to identify with Jesus and live for Him, no matter what?

 [Jesus] said to all, "If anyone would come after me, let him deny himself and take up his cross daily and follow me."

 LUKE 9:23